-Within the first month of enrollment, the Coach should reach out to the young person's parent(s)/foster parent(s) and have an inperson meeting.
-Ideally, the young person is present to create a circle of support.
+Within the first month of enrollment, the Coach should reach out to the family and have an in-person meeting.
+Ideally, the Case Planner is present as well, along with the young person, to create a circle of support.

-TIP!
-In instances where the young person does not have a positive relationship with the parent(s)/foster parent(s), the Coach can build relationships with them individually.
+In instances where the young person does not have a positive relationship with the Case Planner and/or the parent(s), the Coach should build independent relationships with these individuals.

 The first meeting can include an explanation of the program and what supports the Coach provides - this is another reason why it's important to have program language prepared (see Fair Futures Program Manual Section 9).
-Often, the parent(s)/foster parent(s) are very happy to hear that someone is helping the young person with his/her academic progress and career path.
+Often times, the parent is very happy to hear that someone is helping the young person with his/her academic progress and career path.

-After the initial engagement, the Coach should follow up with the parent(s)/foster parent(s) as needed.
+After the initial engagement, the Coach should follow up with the parent as needed.
 If there is no information to gain, the Coach can inform them of the young person's progress, share information, and celebrate the young person, whenever possible.